 - Learn Japanese.
 Asian languages are one of my passions.
 I spent about two years combined living in Japan and passed the highest level of the Japanese Language Proficiency Test.

 - Learn Korean.
-My second love in Asian languages, I also spent about two years combined living in Korea and learned to speak Korean fluently.
+My second love in Asian languages.
+I have also spent several years living in Korea and learned to speak Korean fluently.

 - Set a powerlifting national record.
 In March 2011 I broke the 100% RAW Powerlifting Federation national record for the squat in the 25-29 age group, 132 lb weight class.